FOREX-Yen and euro sink as China and Japan ease global nerves

 when they meet in Shanghai next week.

-safe haven for investors' money in the past week - both fell
+choice as a safe haven for investors' money in the past week,

 The Australian and New Zealand dollars, both